henry2004y/Vlasiator.jl/docs/src/manual.md

 heatmap(meta, var) # 2D
 ```

-or use full recipes created by us
+or use full recipes customized by us

 ```
 vlheatmap(meta, var)